jeannamatthews-classes/group-project-parking/docs/timelog/garciapy/garciapy.md

 3/10/2026
-* Take Picture of Clarkson’s Lot for image processing
+* Take a picture of Clarkson’s Lot for image processing
-* Talk to the maker space for possibly flying a Drone
+* Talk to the maker space about possibly flying a Drone
-   * Need a grad student that could fly it for us ( Let them know just in case)
+* Need a grad student who could fly it for us ( Let them know just in case)

 3/31/2026
 *  Update the Gantt Chart with the new tasks we all have to do during the whole week
 * Implement the UI for Lots display.

 4/7/2026

 * Update the Gantt Chart with the new tasks we all have to do during the whole week
 * Implement Lot Class displayment for the SmartParking App
 * Get familiar with the secured cookies for future user navigation.
 * Email Tyler’s group

+4/14/2026

+* Finish implementing the lot cards buttons / transferring the screen into the specified lot.
+*  Start implementing cookies if you have more time.
+*  Look into implementing the swap to Google Maps for directions, "Do you want to go to Google Maps to go to this parking lot?
+Link to the directions."